To use the glossary, click on one of the letters above to navigate to that section.

-Although many proposed SRO rules are effective upon filing, they are still subject to SEC approval.
-In some cases, the SEC approves rules governing the SROs before they actually go into effect.
+Although proposed SRO rules are effective upon filing, they are still subject to SEC approval.
+Sometimes, the SEC approves rules governing the SROs before they actually go into effect.

 The FRB’s Reg T provides guidance on credit by brokers and dealers.
 In particular, it regulates extensions of credit by brokers and dealers, and transactions related to such extensions of credit.
 It imposes initial margin requirements and payment rules on certain securities transactions, too.

 The Telephone Consumer Protection Act (TCPA), which amended the Communications Act of 1934, restricts telemarketing and the use of automated telephone and dialing equipment, artificial or prerecorded voice messages, SMS/text messages, and fax machines.
 It also outlines other requirements for individuals using such methods and machinery.